 What Is Outstaffing?

-Outsourcing, as the way to contract the work outside the company, is now a software development model, growing in popularity in the IT industry, and the above pricing models are stemming from it.
-Outsourcing, thus, brings about the execution of the T&M and FP contracts.
+Outsourcing, as the way to contract the work outside the company, is a software development model that is now growing in popularity in the IT industry.
+The above pricing models are stemming from it so that outsourcing brings about the execution of the T&M and FP contracts.

 While IT consultancy is based on the assumption that the team is working to reach a common goal without any intention to then move forward, outstaffing is rather an ongoing process.